By Carol Bowman, 12-time traveler from Laredo, TX

 Grace explained how she accepts the inevitable.
 “I had always dreamed of raising Highland Cattle.
 After a career in environmental health, it became possible despite being a working mother of two teenagers, to found my own company in 2012.
 My goal was to provide the public with tender, nutritious, organic beef.”
 Grace continued, “As part of that process, I insisted on giving the cattle idyllic conditions and grazing spaces, the best medical care, and the most stress-free environment I could offer.”
 It seems she has managed to meet both objectives.

 After our hands-on interaction with the cows, Grace’s son and daughter invited us into a room attached to the farm house.
 Homemade shortbread biscuits and a sampling of the best beef stew I have ever tasted waited as our send-off treat.
 Leaving the sanctity of the farm and the beauty of rural Scottish Highlands came too soon.
 I was fascinated with this “new to me” breed and felt privileged to meet this positive, lone cattlewoman in the area.

-Visit Grace’s cattle farm and learn more about her processes when you join our Maritime Jewels of the British Isles & Ireland Small Ship Adventure.
+Visit Grace’s cattle farm and learn more about her processes when you join our New!
+Scotland Revealed: Legends, Lochs & Highland Landscapes adventure.